ctoney/FIAstemmap/README.md

 <!-- badges: end -->

-**FIAstemmap** provides functions for mapping tree stem locations on Forest Inventory and Analysis (FIA) plots, modeling crown dimensions, and generating plot-level estimates of fractional tree canopy cover based on inventory field measurements.
-Several stand height metrics can also be calculated.
-Point pattern analysis is facilitated for the FIA plot footprint using functionality provided by the **spatstat** packages.
+The Forest Inventory and Analysis (FIA) Program of USDA Forest Service provide tree-level measurements from a systematic grid of field plots across all forest land uses and ownerships in the US. **FIAstemmap** provides functions for mapping tree stem locations on FIA plots, modeling individual crown dimensions, and generating plot-level estimates of fractional tree canopy cover.
+Several stand height metrics can be calculated.
+Spatial analysis of tree point pattern is facilitated for the standard FIA four-point cluster plot design.
 Efficient data processing supports national applications.
-The package provides an updated implementation of the code originally described in Toney et al. (2009) [\[1\]](#References).
+The R package provides an updated implementation of the software originally described by Toney et al. 2009 [\[1\]](#References).

-Since its original development, the stem-map model for estimating plot-level canopy cover has supported several applications of FIA field data including:
+Since its original development, the stem-map model for estimating plot canopy cover from field measurements has supported several applications of FIA data, including:

-- Reference data for vegetation classification and tree canopy cover mapping in LANDFIRE [\[2, 3\]](#References)
+- reference data for classifying vegetation types and mapping tree canopy cover in the LANDFIRE Program [\[2, 3\]](#References)
-- National Land Cover Database (NLCD) Tree Canopy Cover science support [\[4\]](#References)
+- National Land Cover Database (NLCD) Tree Canopy Cover (TCC) science and development [\[4\]](#References)
-- Wildlife habitat analysis [\[5\]](#References)
+- wildlife habitat analysis [\[5\]](#References)
-- Comparative assessments of tree canopy cover estimation methods [\[6, 7\]](#References)
+- comparative assessments of tree canopy cover estimation methods [\[6, 7\]](#References)

 ## Installation